Cold & Flu: How to Avoid Getting Sick this Season

 Sad but true: influenza viruses can circulate all year round, but thankfully peak flu season in the United States lasts between December and February.
 But that doesn’t mean you should wait to get a flu shot, as it can take up to two weeks for antibodies that protect against the flu to develop in response to the vaccine.
-(Check out 9 ways to get ready for the worst flu month of the year.)

 The flu affects millions